Which probiotics are best for Candida?

 - By the third week increase to 2 capsules three times daily.

-NB: Please note that recommend that clients should check with their doctor before using this supplement during pregnancy or whilst breast-feeding.
+NB: Please recommend that clients should check with their doctor before using this supplement during pregnancy or whilst breast-feeding.

 - 1-2 capsules daily with breakfast

-S. boulardii is a transient probiotic, meaning it does not take up residence within the gut, so 'For every day EXTRA Strength' is recommended as a good general probiotic to take at the same time.
-In this way at the same time that the S. boulardii is helping to eradicate the pathogenic yeast, the friendly bacteria in 'For every day EXTRA Strength' can come in and repopulate the areas where the Candida once inhabited, and help to restore the balance of intestinal flora.
-This will hopefully prevent Candida overgrowth from re-occurring and will re-enforce the mucosal lining of the gut – a vital part of the immune defences.
+S. boulardii is a transient probiotic, meaning it does not take up residence within the gut, so a high quality daily probiotic containing well researched strains such as Lactobacillus acidophilus NCFM® is recommended.
+In this way, at the same time that the S. boulardii is helping to eradicate the pathogenic yeast, the friendly bacteria in a high quality daily probiotic can come in and repopulate the areas where the Candida once inhabited, and help to restore the balance of intestinal flora.
+This will hopefully reduce the risk of Candida overgrowth re-occurring and will re-enforce the mucosal lining of the gut – a vital part of the immune defences.

 Other helpful probiotics for Candida symptoms

 As constipation can sometimes be an issue for sufferers, it can be helpful to start off the programme by trying to improve regularity in patients, particularly as S. boulardii can sometimes cause constipation at high doses.
-For this we would recommend ‘Bifidobacteria & fibre’, a combination of Bifidobacterium lactis BB-12® and Fructooligosaccharides (FOS).
+For this a combination of Bifidobacterium lactis BB-12® and Fructooligosaccharides (FOS) might be advisable.
 B. lactis BB-12® has recently been the subject of one of the world’s largest clinical trials on probiotics, and has been found to promote regular bowel movements.

-It contains two strains of probiotics – L. rhamnosus GR-1® and L. reuteri RC-14® - which are different to our other probiotics in that they have been shown to colonise in the vaginal tract rather than the intestines.
-'For women' has been clinically trialled by over 2,500 women who found it to be helpful in managing the symptoms of thrush as well as preventing its recurrence.See also our FAQ 'Will probiotics help to prevent thrush?'
+Two strains of probiotics have over 30 years of scientific evidence to support their use – Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14®.
+These two strains are different to our other probiotics in that they have been shown to colonise in the vaginal tract rather than the intestines.
+They have been clinically trialled by over 2,500 women who found the combination to be helpful in managing the symptoms of thrush as well as helping to discourage future infections.
+You might see also our FAQ 'Will probiotics help to prevent thrush?'

 Are any probiotics NOT recommended for Candida?